Challenging a rent increase

 If your friends and neighbours are paying more than you, it's probably not worth challenging your rent increase.

-The tribunal could increase your rent by more than your landlord is asking, although it's unlikely they'll do that.
+It's unlikely, but the tribunal could increase your rent by more than your landlord is asking if any of the following applies:

 Send your evidence